kroxylicious/kroxylicious/DEV_GUIDE.md

 * `SKIP_TEARDOWN`: variable for development purposes to avoid keep deploying and deleting deployments each run.
 Default value: `false`
 * `CONTAINER_CONFIG_PATH`: directory where `config.json` file is located.
 This file contains the pull secrets to be used by the container engine.
 Default value: `$HOME/.docker/config.json`
 * `STRIMZI_NAMESPACE`: namespace where strimzi is installed.
-It is useful for downstream pipelines where strimzi is installed before the STs.
+It is useful for pipelines where strimzi is installed before the STs.
 Default value: `kafka`